BibinBinu20/gitrail-cli/readme.md

 ### For Usage (Production):

 1. Download the packaged release version from the **Releases** section.
+2. Move the package to /usr/local/bin and rename it to gitrail-cli
 2. Place your environment variables from `.sample.env` into your `~/.zshrc` or `~/.bashrc`.
 3. Reload your shell session: